andynik/knu_labs/eco_mod/README.md

-## Mathematical modeling of economics and ecology processes
+## Mathematical Modeling in Economics, Ecology and the Environment

 **lab1:** Supply & Demand functions.
 Equilibrium